-Daniel de Boer is our founding Chief Executive Officer since our incorporation in 2012.
-Daniel is a serial-entrepreneur and passionate advocate for rare disease patients.
-He assembled a group of successful biotech executives as co-founders and built a team of a 150 experienced scientists and drug developers, devoted to creating RNA therapies for patients in need.
-Under Daniel's leadership ProQR initiated clinical trials in multiple development programs for rare diseases, and raised over € 300 million in funding, including an IPO on Nasdaq.
-Daniel is responsible for the overall strategy and general business in the company.
-Before founding ProQR, Daniel was founder and Chief Executive Officer of RNA Systems, PC Basic and Running IT, companies he led through phases of growth, developing and launching several products in multiple European countries.
-Daniel was also a co-founder of Amylon Therapeutics, a company developing therapies for genetic brain diseases.
-In 2018 Daniel was named "Emerging Entrepreneur of the Year" by EY.
-In 2019, Daniel was selected for the Young Global Leaders program at the World Economic Forum.
+Daniel de Boer is our Founder and Chief Executive Officer since our incorporation in 2012.
+Mr. de Boer is a serial entrepreneur and passionate advocate for rare disease patients.
+After one of his children was diagnosed with a rare disease, he started ProQR to develop RNA therapies for rare diseases.
+Under Mr. de Boer's leadership, ProQR developed a platform that yielded a diversified pipeline of potential treatments for rare diseases and raised over \$400M in funding, including an IPO on Nasdaq.
+Before founding ProQR, Mr. de Boer was founder and Chief Executive Officer of several technology companies.
+Mr. de Boer is also co-founder and strategic advisor to Amylon Therapeutics and Wings Therapeutics, strategic advisor at Frame Therapeutics, Meatable, Algramo and a member of the advisory board at the Termeer Foundation.
+In 2018, Mr. de Boer was named "Emerging Entrepreneur of the Year" by EY.
+In 2019 Mr. de Boer was selected for the Young Global Leader program at the World Economic Forum.